 The conclusions for KI#3 are:

 - Authorization of the model retrieval at the NRF uses OAuth 2.0 token-based authorization.
-The NRF uses information provided by the MTLF.
+The NRF uses information provided by the NF service producer (NWDAF MTLF) and information provided by the NF service consumer (e.g. NWDAF AnLF).

-- The NF service producer (NWDAF MTLF) needs to be registered in the NRF, indicating the NF service producer information (e.g. interoperability indicator).
-The NF service consumer (e.g. NWDAF AnLF) needs to be registered in the NRF as OAuth 2.0 client, indicating the NF service consumer information that is used by the NRF to decide whether the consumer is authorized.
+- The NF service producer (NWDAF MTLF) needs to be registered in the NRF, indicating the NF service producer information (including interoperability indicator per Analytics ID) that is used by the NRF to decide whether the consumer is authorized.
+The NF service consumer (e.g. NWDAF AnLF) needs to be registered in the NRF as OAuth 2.0 client, indicating the NF service consumer information (including Vendor ID) that is used by the NRF to decide whether the consumer is authorized.
+Whether the NRF also uses the interoperability indicator of the NF service consumer is addressed in normative phase.

-Editor’s Note: Whether vendor id is used for authorization of NF service consumer is FFS and needs to align with SA2.
+- The NF service consumer (e.g AnLF) includes the desired Analytics ID(s) in the access token request.
+The NRF checks whether the NF service consumer is authorized to retrieve models for this Analytics ID(s).
+If the NF consumer is authorized, the NRF issues an access token with the Analytics(s) included in the access token.

 - The model is stored in encrypted format unless both the AI/ML model producer (NWDAF MtLF) and storage platform (ADRF) are part of the same system and belong to the same vendor and operator security domain.

 Storage of the model in encrypted format can be required by the trust model established to store and share AI/ML models.
 The trust model between AI/ML NF producer (NWDAF MtLF), storage platform (ADRF) and NF consumer (e.g., AnLF) is to be determined during the implementation phase among operator and the providers of the different platforms (MtLF, AnLF, ADRF).